dragonwei98/data-concentrator-data-service/docs/Installation.md

 2:
-Close the option and prove under "Edit configuration" the following settings In the Standard tab you can configure your Edge Databus which contains databus credentials and Port: 1883
+Go to the standard tab and add your databus credentials (user, passwort and port)

 ![cc_step_2](graphics/cc_step_2.png)